walker84837/color-blender-cpp/README.md

 1. Fork the repository on GitHub.

-2. Create a new branch from the `main` branch for your changes.
+2. Create a new branch for your changes.

 3. Make your modifications, add new features, or fix bugs.